 Don’t forget to provide any welcome bonuses and promo codes during this step or the next.

 It’s best to use PayPal or an online bank transfer when making a deposit or withdrawing your winnings at a sportsbook.
 Credit cards are usually rejected.
 But if they’re not, the transaction counts as a cash advance, which comes with pesky fees.
 Plus, it’s not available for withdrawals.

 Select your bet, enter your wager amount, then add it to your bet slip.
 When the event is over, you can keep your money in your account or cash out using PayPal or an online bank transfer.

 Connecticut Sports Betting FAQs

-No, you will not need to be a resident of Connecticut to bet online in the state.
-However, you must be at least 21 years old and physically inside state lines to legally place a bet in Connecticut once the state legalizes online sports betting in September 2021.
+No, but you must be at least 21 years old and physically inside state lines to legally place a bet in Connecticut.